 And as more of us than ever – especially young women – are working from home, making sure your home is a productive and comforting space is integral to a happy, balanced life.
-Together with Hillarys and wellbeing expert Liz Earle, we give you 8 IDEAL ways to make your home office a haven of wellbeing in 2018.
+Together with Hillarys and wellbeing expert Liz Earle, we give you 8 IDEAL ways to make your home office a haven of wellbeing during self isolation.

 SEE THE LIGHT

 Put your desk in front of a window as plenty of natural light is the holy grail of happiness; it significantly increases energy, creativity and productivity.
-Wood or faux wood venetian blinds are perfect for home office windows as they filter the light to minimise glare on your computer, with the slats easily adjusted to control light levels as the sun moves round during the day.
+If you’re looking for blinds in Essex, wood or faux wood venetian blinds are perfect for home office windows as they filter the light to minimise glare on your computer, with the slats easily adjusted to control light levels as the sun moves round during the day.
 So go for function but don’t forget about style.
 Roman blinds soften the look of the room and a pretty botanical fabric brings a lovely feel of the outdoors into your office.